All Episodes

 And Obama's allowing at least 10,000 migrants from Syria into this country.

-Joining us now, Pam Geller, president of the American Freedom Defense Initiative, editor and publisher of Atlas Shrugged, co author of the brand new book, the Post American Presidency, Obama's War on America, and stop the Islamization of America.
+Joining us now, Pam Geller, president of the American Freedom Defense Initiative, editor and publisher of Atlas Shrugged, co-author of the brand new book, The Post-American Presidency, Obama's War on America and Stop the Islamization of America.

-And uh welcome both of you back to the program.
+And welcome both of you back to the program.

 Thank you.

-Pam, does that sound like it's a smart idea and and when you hear Mitch McConnell sounding a lot like Barack Obama on the issue of a temporary ban, even though our national director of intelligence and all these other top intelligence officials warning ISIS will be infiltrated, will infiltrate the refugee population?
+And when you hear Mitch McConnell sounding a lot like Barack Obama on the issue of a temporary ban, even though our national director of intelligence and all these other top intelligence officials warning ISIS will be infiltrated, will infiltrate the refugee population, why would they put political correctness above the safety of the American people?

 Well, that's why there's a Trump phenomenon.